jasper-zheng/PyAudible/src/documentation.md

 # then store the modulated signal to an audio file
 transmitter.modulate_to_file(message, 'transmitter_sample.wav')
 ```
-To convert a message to electrical signals and generate the modulated audio file, first instantiate PyAudiable by ``pyaudiable.Transmitter()`` with desired parameters (see [Class Transmitter](#)).
+To convert a message to electrical signals and generate the modulated audio file, first instantiate PyAudible by ``pyaudible.Transmitter()`` with desired parameters (see [Class Transmitter](#)).
 It will initialise a transmitter for modulating data.

-Modulate a message by calling ``pyaudiable.Transmitter.modulate_to_file()`` with input data and the file name, it will modulate the data to audio waveforms and save it to a playable file.
+Modulate a message by calling ``pyaudible.Transmitter.modulate_to_file()`` with input data and the file name, it will modulate the data to audio waveforms and save it to a playable file.

 To modulate a message without save it to file, or play the audio right after the modulation, call ``pyaudiable.Transmitter.modulate()`` or ``pyaudiable.Transmitter.modulate_and_play()`` (see [Class Transmitter](#)).